-As a member of a highly collaborative team within UNC Library’s Software Development department, the Analyst designs, implements, tests, and supports software projects at all stages of their lifecycles; evaluates new technologies and services to implement or customize for use by the UNC Community; and integrates systems and works with established frameworks to support technology and infrastructure for UNC Library services and collections.
+The Applications Developer designs, implements, tests, and supports software projects at all stages of their lifecycles; evaluates new technologies and services to implement or customize for use by the UNC Community; and integrates systems and works with established frameworks to support technology and infrastructure for UNC Library services and collections.
 The UNC Library has cultivated a community of learning and collaboration and presents many opportunities to learn new skills and to take on a range of technically challenging projects with support from senior staff.
-The University Library is active in and committed to open source development and communities and the Applications Analyst will have opportunities to contribute to open source software projects in a variety of ways.

 Education and Experience: